← Back to 史記

 使 使

-At this time, though Chu state had already established Bi as king, they feared King Ling would return again, and moreover had not heard of King Ling's death.
-Therefore Guan Cong told the new king Bi, saying: 'If you do not kill Qi Ji, though you obtain the state, you will still receive calamity.'
+At this time, though Chu had already established Bi as king, they feared King Ling would return again and had not yet heard of his death.
+Therefore, Guan Cong told the new king Bi, saying: 'If you do not kill Qi Ji, then even if you obtain the state, you will still bring calamity upon yourself.'
 The king said: 'I cannot bear it.'
 Cong said: 'The people will bear with the king.'
-The king did not listen and then departed.
+The king did not listen and departed.
 Qi Ji returned.
 The people of the state were alarmed every night, saying: 'King Ling has entered!'
-On the Yi Mao night, Qi Ji sent boat people from the upper reaches of the Jiang running and calling, saying: 'King Ling has arrived!'
+On the yimao night, Qi Ji sent boat people from the upper reaches of the Jiang running and calling, saying: 'King Ling has arrived!'
 The people of the state were increasingly alarmed.
 He again sent Man Cheng Ran to tell the new king Bi and Ling Yin Zi Xi, saying: 'The king has arrived!
-The people of the state will kill the lord, and the Si Ma will arrive!'
+The people of the state will kill the lord, and the Sima will arrive!
 Lord, plan for yourself early.
 Do not bring humiliation upon yourself.
 The anger of the masses is like water and fire, and cannot be saved.'
 The new king and Zi Xi then committed suicide.
-On the Bing Chen day, Qi Ji ascended the throne as king.
+On the bingchen day, Qi Ji ascended the throne as king.
 He changed his name to Xiong Ju.
 This was King Ping.

 45

 King Ping had assassinated two kings through deception and established himself.
 He feared the people of the state and the feudal lords would rebel against him, so he bestowed favor on the common people.
-He restored the lands of Chen and Cai and established their descendants as before.
-He returned Zheng's invaded lands.
-He preserved and sympathized with those in the state, and repaired the government and teachings.
-Wu, because of Chu's disorder, obtained five generals and returned.
-King Ping told Guan Cong: 'Indulge your desires.'
-He desired to be the Bu Yin, and the king permitted it.
+He restored the lands of Chen and Cai and reestablished their descendants as before.
+He returned the lands taken from Zheng.
+He preserved and cared for the people in the state and restored government and instruction.
+Because of Chu’s disorder, Wu obtained five generals and returned.
+King Ping told Guan Cong, “Indulge your desires.”
+He wished to become the Divination Director, and the king permitted it.

 46